-"Publicly available information" would mean any information that a licensee had a reasonable basis to believe was lawfully made available to the general public from Federal, State, or local government records by wide distribution by the media or by disclosures to the general public that were required to be made by Federal, State, or local law. licensee would have a reasonable basis to believe that the information was lawfully made available to the general public if both of the following applied: the licensee had taken steps to determine that the information was of the type that was available to the general public; and, if an individual could direct that the information not be made available to the general public, that the licensee's consumer had not directed that the information not be made available to the general public.
+The bill defines "publicly available information" as any information that a licensee has a reasonable basis to believe is lawfully made available to the general public from Federal, State, or local government records by wide distribution by the media or by disclosures to the general public that are required to be made by Federal, State, or local law. licensee has a reasonable basis to believe that the information is lawfully made available to the general public if both of the following apply: the licensee has taken steps to determine that the information is of the type that is available to the general public; and, if a person can direct that the information not be made available to the general public, that the licensee's consumer has not done so.